 Still, Cardboard deserves huge praise for helping to make VR mainstream and allowing anyone with a decent smartphone to test out virtual reality.
 But it's a rough, lo-fi experience, and now with the Oculus Rift and HTC Vive at the top end of the market, we hoped Google would aim a little higher.
 Luckily, they now have.

 Google has just taken the wraps off its first Daydream headset, called Daydream View.
-Designed to work with Daydream-certified phones (the first of which are its new Pixel handsets), it's the snazziest mobile VR headset we've seen.
-We will update you on the official pricing and dates for India when it is out.
+Designed to work with Daydream-certified phones (Pixel handsets, Moto Z, Samsung Galaxy S8 and S8 Plus), it's the snazziest mobile VR headset we've seen.
+It's priced at ₹6,499 and is now officially available through Flipkart.

 Could you be a Daydream believer in the making?
 Here's what you need to know.

 What is google Daydream?

 Daydream is the platform for Google's new smartphone-based VR experience.
 Lots of top phone manufacturers have signed up to make Daydream-ready phones - which means they have the right combination of screen quality, motions sensors, and other aspects - but the first compatible phones are Google's Pixels.

 Unlike Cardboard and Samsung's Gear VR, Daydream headsets will come with their own motion controller: a small, one-handed remote with a circular touchpad that's similar to the Apple TV's Siri Remote.
 Which brings us very neatly onto the very first Daydream headset...